 The Philadelphia disability attorneys at Silver & Silver can guide you through the “work incentive” process if that is right for your situation and ensure that you continue to receive the disability benefits to which you are entitled.

-Improvement in Medical Condition
+Improvement in Medical Condition.

-The Philadelphia Social Security Disability attorneys at Silver & Silver guide our clients through the Social Security Administration’s Continuation Review to help ensure a successful Disability claim stays a successful Disability claim.
-Our attorneys work diligently to gather the necessary proofs so that our clients’ continuation review for benefits is presented in the most advantageous light.
+The Philadelphia Social Security Disability attorneys at Silver & Silver guide our clients through the Social Security Administration’s Continuation Review to help ensure that a successful Disability claim stays a successful Disability claim.
+Our attorneys work diligently to gather the necessary evidence so that our clients’ continuation review for benefits is presented in the most advantageous light.
 If an appeal to an Administrative Judge becomes necessary, our experienced, skillful litigators are prepared to fight for our clients’ rights in court.
-We strive to provide superior legal representation so that our clients will be awarded and keep the Disability benefits to which they are entitled.
+We strive to provide superior legal representation so that our clients will be awarded and then maintain the Disability benefits to which they are entitled.